-Tying up any loose ends like taking in funds, completing forms, obtaining the documents for loans and liens, and assuring you get a clear title to the home in preparation of your purchase gets finalized are all part of the job of the escrow agent.
+Clearing the final hurdles like receiving funds, finishing forms, obtaining the documents for loans and liens, and assuring you get a clear title to the house in preparation of your purchase gets finalized are all part of the job of the escrow agent.

-Closing on the home takes place when the steps of the escrow are finished.
-At this time, all payments and dues for inspections, title insurance and real estate commissions are paid out.
-You'll then receive the title to the home and the title insurance gets dispersed as agreed upon in the escrow instructions.
+Closing on the property takes place when all of the procedures of the escrow are done.
+All expenses like title insurance, inspections and real estate commissions are paid.
+You'll then secure the title to the property and the title insurance gets dispersed as noted in the escrow instructions.

 Creating a Mortgage Escrow Account helps keep track of on-going expenses while there's a loan on your house.
-Usually, the home buyer makes a payment at closing and also makes regular deposits through their monthly mortgage payment to fund the Escrow Account.
+Generally, the Escrow Account is partially funded at closing and the home buyer makes on-going contributions through their monthly mortgage payment.